ieasydevops/programmertalk/content/post/Concurrency/index.md

 #### Starvation

 Starvation is any situation where a concurrent process cannot get all the resources it needs to perform work.

+Keep in mind that starvation can also apply to CPU, memory, file handles, database connections: any resource that must be shared is a candidate for starvation